 Natsumi Kawaguchi vs. Despina Papamichail: Prediction and Match Betting Odds | WTA Tokyo, Japan Women Singles 2023

-In the Round of 32 of the WTA Tokyo, Japan Women Singles 2023 on Monday, Despina Papamichail (ranked No. 220) takes on Natsumi Kawaguchi (No. 388).
+Despina Papamichail (No. 220) will face Natsumi Kawaguchi (No. 388) in the Round of 32 of the WTA Tokyo, Japan Women Singles 2023 on Tuesday, September 26.

-Papamichail is the favorite (-250) in this match, compared to the underdog Kawaguchi, who is +185.

 Looking to place a bet on this or other tennis matches?
 Head over to BetMGM, the King of Sportsbooks, and sign up today with our link!